-- 1. To apply for an IFC, students must: - a.
+The following regulations govern Experiences-for-Credit (EFC): - 1.
+To apply for an EFC, students must: - a.
 Have sophomore, junior, or senior status; - b.
 Have a cumulative grade point average ("GPA") of at least a 2.0.
 Students whose GPA is less than 2.0 may petition the Committee on Academic Status for an exemption; - c.
-Have secured an internship with an off-campus organization for which they are seeking credit. - d.
-Have identified and secured the agreement of an F&M faculty member to serve as the faculty sponsor and adviser for the IFC experience. - 2.
-All IFCs are graded on a Pass/No Pass basis and are subject to Pass/No Pass regulations.
-Credit earned for passing an IFC will, accordingly, not count toward a student's major or minor. - 3.
-Once the student has completed the IFC, the faculty sponsor may receive a brief statement of appraisal of the student's performance from the on-site Internship supervisor.
-However, the most important element in determining the grade will be those items specified on the Educational Plan for the IFC. - 4.
-The cost of a summer IFC is not covered by regular tuition and must be handled directly with the Business Office. - 5.
-Students may receive one-half, one, or two course credits for an IFC, depending upon the time commitment per week or the length of the project.
-Two-course-credit IFCs occur over two consecutive semesters, or an entire summer and an adjoining semester with the summer counting as one semester.
-A one-course-credit IFC must involve a minimum of 96 hours for the semester.
-Almost all summer IFCs are half-time or full-time over 10-12 weeks. - 6.
-Students who enroll for a two-semester IFC may not elect the "no grade/double grade" option. - 7.
-Only two course credits from Internships may count toward the completion of graduation requirements.
+Have secured an internship, research, volunteer or other experience with an off-campus organization for which they are seeking credit; - d.
+Have identified and secured the agreement of an F&M faculty member to serve as the faculty sponsor and adviser for the EFC experience. - 2.
+All EFCs are graded on a Pass/No Pass basis and are subject to Pass/No Pass regulations. - 3.
+During the academic year, there is no additional fee for an EFC UNLESS the student is enrolled as a part-time student (fewer than 3 credits).
+The cost of a summer EFC is not covered by regular tuition and must be handled directly with the Student Accounts Office. - 4.
+Once the student has completed the EFC, the faculty sponsor may receive a brief statement of appraisal of the student's performance from the on-site experience supervisor.
+However, the most important element in determining the grade will be those items specified on the Educational Plan for the EFC. - 5.
+Students may receive one-half, one, or two course credits for an EFC, depending upon the time commitment per week or the length of the project. - a.
+To earn 1 credit, students must intern for 96 (or more) hours during a semester or summer. - b.
+To earn a 1/2 credit, students must intern for 46-95 hours during a semester or summer. - c.
+Only 2 course credits from experiences-for-credit, including past internships-for-credit, may count toward the completion of graduation requirements. - d.
+Two-course-credit EFCs occur over two consecutive semesters, or an entire summer and an adjoining semester with the summer counting as one semester.
+A one-course-credit EFC must involve a minimum of 96 hours for the semester. - e.
+Almost all summer EFCs are half-time or full-time over 10-12 weeks. - 6.
+Students who enroll for a two-semester EFC may not elect the "no grade/double grade" option. - 7.
+Students may simultaneously receive compensation and credit for the experience.
+The Center for Career and Professional Development (formerly OSPGD) facilitates the EFC program.
+EFC application materials along with detailed instructions, guidelines and Educational Plan samples may be found online at the Center's EFC website.
+Students must complete all aspects of the EFC application, including the Educational Plan and Experience Description, and secure the signatures of their Experience Supervisor, Academic Advisor, and the F&M Faculty Sponsor, before submitting the EFC application packet to the Center for Career and Professional Development.
+INTERNATIONAL STUDENTS:

-8. Students may simultaneously receive compensation and credit for an internship.
-The Office of Student & Post-Graduate Development (OSPGD) facilitates the IFC program.
-IFC application materials along with detailed instructions, guidelines and Educational Plan samples may be found online at OSPGD's IFC website.
-Students must complete all aspects of the IFC application, including the Educational Plan and Internship Description, and secure the signatures of his/her/their Internship Supervisor, Academic Adviser, F&M Faculty Sponsor, and Faculty Sponsor's Department Chair before submitting the IFC application packet to OSPGD.
+F-1 International students who wish to pursue an Experience for Credit should contact Jessica Haile, Office of International Programs, at jhaile1@fandm.edu for information about specific requirements, including Curricular Practical Training (CPT).
+Please allow one week to obtain CPT authorization.
+Questions about CPT should be directed to the Office of International Programs.
 COMMUNITY-BASED LEARNING SEMINARS Community-Based Learning (CBL) seminars integrate experiential learning in the community with academic learning in the classroom.
 Coursework takes a critical perspective on the seminar's topic and requires significant reflection on the experiential learning.
 The experiential learning component varies from course to course: instructors may cultivate internships for the students or design a series of communitybased experiences.
 The following regulations govern CBL seminars: